BunkyoWesterns/BunkyoFarm/README.md

 ### Server setup

+First of all, you need to start the server.
+You don't have to change anything in the code, and the server has to be configurated during his execution, not before.

-Start the server with the following command:
+You can start the server with the following command:

 ```bash
 sh <(curl -sLf https://pwnzer0tt1.it/xfarm.sh)